BitSharesEurope/bitshareseurope.github.io/_posts/2016-03-14-openbazaar.md

 ---
 Dear OpenBazaar community,

 I have followed the OpenBazaar development with quite some excitement and am very happy to see such a great idea evolve into a great project with an awesome community.
-Congratulations!
+Congratulations for the successful launch in the Bitcoin Testnet!

 Let me tell you, that when I met the OB1 team in Amsterdam I was very, very excited and couldn't wait to see their presentation at the [d10e conference](http://d10e.org).
 The whole demonstration, not only of the project itself but also of the community and the team made me realize that I had to join the OpenBazaar meetup that took place the day after.
 We received a full afternoon of demonstrations, technical discussions and talks about almost anything related to decentralized market places and how OpenBazaar can certainly replace well-known inefficient and expensive centralized competitors.